 2. Understand your limits

 Regular exercise is important.
-It helps in promoting flexibility of the joints and decreasing muscle tension.
+It helps in promoting the flexibility of the joints and decreasing muscle tension.

 4. Use good posture and proper body mechanic